“…I’d like to believe my facilitation strengthens people to become keenly adept at fishing—for a lifetime.”

 “When asked, what do I do?
 I sometimes reply… You know that old adage, “Give a person a fish and you feed them for a day, teach them to fish and you feed them for life”?
 Well no matter its uncertain origin, I am uplifted by it, and I’d like to believe my facilitation strengthens people to become keenly adept at fishing—for a lifetime.” — Dana B. Lichtstrahl

-Combining diverse techniques, I aim to foster personal and collective insight grounded in a foundational sense of self-identity.
-In addition to focusing on individuals and groups, in 2023, I expanded my practice to include supporting couples through divorce mediation and/or, discernment counseling which asks, “Is divorce the right next step?”
+In addition to focusing on individuals and groups, in 2023 I expanded my practice to include, supporting couples through divorce mediation and/or, discernment counseling, which asks, “Is divorce the right next step?”

 By clicking on the following titles you will be taken to the book’s Amazon page: The Fish Who Discovered Water (2024, fiction, ebook only); What Are We Thinking?
 It Matters (2019, non-fiction); A Case of Mistaken Identity (2019, fiction picture book); Jackson’s Love (2014, fiction); Are You Watching?
 It’s positively life-changing (2012, non-fiction); not-so-fable FABLES (2012, fiction); Will My Real Family Please Stand Up (2004, non-fiction, currently out-of-print.
 If interested inquire: dlichtstrahl@gmail.com).

-In addition: Dana B. Lichtstrahl is a member of the New Jersey Psychological Association (NJPA; psychologynj.org), and the New Jersey Association of Professional Mediators (NJAPM; njapm.org).
-She is also a member of the Steering and Art Acquisition Committees for the Journal, Collaboration (collaboration.org), which is dedicated to the spiritual vision of Sri Aurobindo, the Mother, and the Integral Yoga community.
+In addition: Dana B. Lichtstrahl’s integrative facilitation includes a spectrum of East-West sciences and wisdom traditions.
+She is a member of the New Jersey Psychological Association (NJPA; psychologynj.org), the New Jersey Association of Professional Mediators (NJAPM; njapm.org), and is also a member of the Steering and Art Acquisition Committees for the Journal, Collaboration (collaboration.org).

 Watch your mind with great diligence, for there lies your bondage and also the key to freedom.